red6/pdfcompare/README.md

 And there are markings at the edge of the paper in magenta to find areas that differ quickly.
 Ignored Areas are marked with a yellow background.
 Pages that where expected, but did not come are marked with a red border.
-Pages that appear, but where not expected are marked with a gree border.
+Pages that appear, but where not expected are marked with a green border.

 The compare-method returns a CompareResult, which can be queried: